jhumelsine/jhumelsine.github.io/_posts/2025-08-26-builders-director.md

 ---
-title: DRAFT – Builder Design Pattern and Composable Patterns
+title: DRAFT – The Director - More Than Builder’s Sidekick
 description: Should Builder’s Director have been its own design pattern?
 unlisted: true
 ---